 …& Those That Did

 Growing up I used to beg God to restore my eye and make me normal.
 I would cry out to Him from the depths of my soul knowing He could do it and go to bed full of faith that I would wake up miraculously healed.
 Only to wake up just the same as I went to bed.
+It would break my little girl heart.
+But not my faith.

-If I needed specific miracles to believe in Jesus, I would have lost faith in Him a long time ago.
+You see, if I needed specific miracles to believe in Jesus, I would have lost faith in Him a long time ago.

 I have seen miracles in my lifetime though; experienced them.
 I know they are real.
 But I also know God isn’t a genie in a bottle who heals at our beck and call.